ivaylokenov/ASP.NET-MVC-Lambda-Expression-Helpers/README.md

 - Ajax.BeginForm<HomeController>(c => c.Index(5))
 ```
 More info:
+- Support for areas out of the box.
+- Support for attribute routing - `RouteAttribute`, `RoutePrefixAttribute` and `RouteAreaAttribute`.
 - Support for `ActionNameAttribute` which value overrides the action name when generating URL.
 - Support for URL generation to async controller actions.